iambrianle/sit2stand-local/README.md

 ## Configuration

 All script paths must be updated to match the system’s directory structure.
 Ensure that file paths in all Python scripts and `links.csv` are correctly set before running the analysis.

+## Acknowledgments

+This project was inspired by and builds upon work from [Stanford NMBL's Sit2Stand Analysis](https://github.com/stanfordnmbl/sit2stand-analysis).
+The `utils.py` and `getmetrics.py` scripts were modified from their original implementation to run locally.